8yr/MacLearning/README.md

 # MacLearning

-Document classification using SVM, SMOTE, and TF-IDF
+Document Classification Using SVM, SMOTE, and TF-IDF: A Study Based on the National Center for Archives & Records of Saudi Arabia
 # MacLeModel Concept

 The developed model aims to classify documents into three main categories: Administrative, Financial, and Specialized.